 Crested Gecko Myths

-I don't have the time or desire to correct misinformation every time I see it, as people who pass along misinformation are usually there to build a customer base and they really don't like being told they're wrong, particularly in a public setting, so they'll never concede the fact they haven't actually experienced what they're describing can happen.
-That being the case, I figured this page would be a good idea for helping new and not-so-new crested gecko keepers sort out the fact from fiction.
+I don't have the time, nor desire to correct every bit of BS every time I see it, as people who pass along misinformation are usually there to build a reputation as an expert (and a fan/customer base) and they really don't appreciate being challenged or told they're wrong, particularly in a public setting.
+They'll never concede the fact that they haven't actually experienced what they're describing, much less that it's nonsense.
+That being the case, I figured this page would be a good idea for helping new and not-so-new crested gecko keepers sort out the fact from fiction - in a setting where no one is being called out individually.

-This is total nonsense, very widespread and the people spreading it need to be put in check - this ridiculous topic gets its own page HERE.
+This is total bulls**t, unbelievably widespread and the people spreading it need to be put in check - this ridiculous topic gets its own page HERE.

 Not true.
 Dalmatian has been known to be incomplete dominant since Philippe de Vosjoli noted it back in the early 2000's.
 There's no such thing as a gecko without visible Dalmatian spots that carries the gene for Dalmatian.
 A heterozygous gene carrier for Dalmatian spots is called a Dalmatian.
 The homozygous gene carrier is called the Super Dalmatian.
 For a non-Dalmatian pair to produce Dalmatians, I would contend that either someone didn't see a spot somewhere on one of the geckos in the pair, or there's sperm retention at play.